JimHeaney/annoy-a-tron/README.md

 The circuit can be powered with a LiPo battery, or with USB-C. When plugged in, the board also charges the attached LiPo battery.

+## Photos & Media
+Photos of the project can be found on my portfolio, [here](https://www.jim-heaney.com/annoy-a-tron.html).

 ## Current Release
 Version 1.1